DDlabAU/e19-inf-bachelor/README.md

 This repository will contain resources and code examples for the 3 DD Lab workshops: arduino, digital fabrication, and creative programming & machine learning.

 ## Arduino

+Before we get to programming we must download and install the Arduino IDE from this link: [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software).

 ### LED
 Use with the code ```blink_without_delay```